AdobeDocs/workfront.en/help/workfront-library/administration-and-setup/metadata/set-up-taxonomy-metadata.md

 ### EXIF

-Although some asset files contain large amounts of EXIF metadata, you can configure your taxonomy to collect only the EXIF metadata you need.
-If at a later date you decide to collect additional EXIF metadata, simply add the appropriate EXIF field to your taxonomy. `Workfront Library` then updates the EXIF metadata for all content embedded with the appropriate EXIF metadata.
+Although some asset files contain large amounts of EXIF metadata, you can configure your taxonomy to collect only the EXIF metadata you need.&nbsp;If at a later date you decide to collect additional EXIF metadata, simply add the appropriate EXIF field to your taxonomy.
+Workfront Library then updates the EXIF metadata for all content embedded with the appropriate EXIF metadata.

-To learn about the EXIF metadata that `Workfront Library` supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).
+To learn about the EXIF metadata that Workfront Library supports, see [Overview of taxonomy field types](../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md).

 1. In the `EXIF Field` box, begin typing the EXIF tag you want to capture and select the tag when it displays in the drop-down list.
 1. In the `Custom Label` box, enter a unique name for the field.